ReviewScore: Misinformed Peer Review Detection with Large Language Models: Introduction

 To resolve this issue, we introduce two specific yet applicable criteria of a review quality: \textit{unanswerability of questions} and \textit{factuality of weaknesses}.
-To select the criteria, we recruited a group of human experts and let them independently analyze a small subset of ICLR reviews\footnote{A group of three graduate students studying AI analyzed reviews of ICLR submissions available in OpenReview.
+To select the criteria, we recruited a group of human experts and let them independently analyze a small subset of ICLR reviews\footnote{A group of three graduate students studying AI analyze reviews of ICLR submissions in OpenReview.
 Detailed process of this group work is described in Appendix \ref{sec:criteria-selection}.}.
 Specifically, each of them decomposed a review into \textit{review points}, which are formally defined as follows. \begin{definition}[Review Point] A review point is a single, self-contained unit of evaluation or inquiry in a review--either a weakness or a question--that stands on its own semantically. \end{definition} Each human evaluated quality of review points, and they discussed trustworthy criteria to detect low-quality.
-Based on the discussion, we formally define a \textit{misinformed} review point as follows. \begin{definition}[Misinformed Review Point] A review point is \emph{misinformed} if and only if \begin{itemize}[leftmargin=7mm] \item a question stated in a review can be already answered by the paper, or \item a weakness stated in a review is incorrect or contains incorrect premises regarding the paper. \end{itemize} \end{definition} In this work, the human annotation shows that 26.4\% of questions and 15.2\% of weaknesses are \textit{misinformed}, which means that the current AI conference reviews contain considerable amount of \textit{misinformed} review points.\footnote{A group of 15 graduate students annotate reviews of 40 works submitted to ICLR 2021-2023.
+Based on the discussion, we formally define a \textit{misinformed} review point as follows. \begin{definition}[Misinformed Review Point] A review point is \emph{misinformed} if and only if \begin{itemize}[leftmargin=7mm] \item a question stated in a review can be already answered by the paper, or \item a weakness stated in a review is incorrect or contains incorrect premises regarding the paper. \end{itemize} \end{definition}

+In this work, the human annotation shows that 26.4\% of questions and 15.2\% of weaknesses are \textit{misinformed}, which means that the current AI conference reviews contain considerable amount of \textit{misinformed} review points.\footnote{A group of 15 graduate students annotate reviews of 40 works submitted to ICLR 2021-2023.
 Detailed process of this human annotation is described in Section \ref{subsec:dataset}.} We also note that these criteria aligns with reviewer guidelines of major AI conferences.
 For instance, ACL 2023 Peer Review Policies indicate that ``before writing a negative review, check whether your questions are already answered.''~\citep{ACL2023PeerReviewPolicies}, and NeurIPS 2025 reviewer guidelines indicate that ``reviewers should minimize the chance of misunderstandings during the reviewing process''~\citep{NeurIPS2025ReviewerGuidelines}.